Piecewise Strong Convexity of Neural Networks: Introduction

-We also include an experimental section where we show that restricted to stochastic gradient descent trajectories, the loss function for commonly used neural networks on image classification problems is almost always piecewise strongly convex.
+We also include an experimental section where we validate our theoretical results on a toy problem and show that restricted to stochastic gradient descent trajectories, the loss function for commonly used neural networks on image classification problems is almost always piecewise strongly convex.
 This shows that even though the loss function may be non-convex outside the open set we have found, its gradient descent trajectories are similar to those of a strongly convex function, which hints at a general explanation for the success of first order optimization methods applied to neural networks.